6 Health Benefits of Lemon Juice

-To enhance the beneficial properties we recommend always choosing organic lemons and to also incorporate the rind, which is very rich in nutrients.
+To enhance the beneficial properties, we recommend always choosing organic lemons.
+It’s also a good idea to incorporate the rind, which is very rich in nutrients.

-If it’s not organic, however, leave out the rind because of the significant amount of pesticides or wax it may contain.
+If it’s not organic, however, leave the rind out because of the significant amount of pesticides it may contain.

-If you use the entire lemon all you need to do is cut it into four pieces, add it to your food processer or blender, and process for one minute with a cup of water (200 ml).
+If you use the entire lemon, all you need to do is cut it into four pieces, add it to your food processor or blender.
+Then blend it for one minute with a cup of water (200 ml).
 You’ll strain off the liquid and your lemon juice will be ready.

-If you’ve kept the lemon rind this beverage will have a slightly bitter flavor, in addition to the normal acidity of the juice.
+If you’ve kept the rind, this beverage will have a slightly bitter flavor, in addition to the normal acidity of the juice.
 You can add a little pure stevia if the taste is too bitter, but avoid using sugar because it will take away from the natural benefits.

 Please read: How to germinate seeds at home